M-prisca/JavaScript-learning/README.md

 This repository documents my journey in learning JavaScript — from the basics to more advanced topics.
 It includes hands-on exercises, notes, and small projects that demonstrate my progress and understanding of core JavaScript concepts.

+This repository contains also my solutions to various coding challenges (katas) from [codewars].
+Each solution is implemented in JavaScript with clean and efficient code.

 ## Folder Structure

 - `Fundamentals/` – Core concepts: variables, functions, loops, arrays, objects, etc.